-- 1 Position the Telephony Gateway so that: - air flows freely around it - the back faces the nearest wall - it will not fall to the floor if bumped or moved - the ventilation holes on the side of the unit are not blocked. - 2 Proceed to Connecting the Telephony Gateway.
+- 1 Position the Telephony Gateway so that: - it stands vertically on its base (Do not lay it flat on its side.) - air flows freely around it - the back faces the nearest wall - it will not fall to the floor if bumped or moved - the ventilation holes on the sides of the unit are not blocked - 2 Proceed to Connecting the Telephony Gateway.